|

 These are called “load calculations.”
 The formulas, which are included in ACCA’s Manual J®, were developed by HVAC experts at ACCA and are the industry standard, often incorporated into local building codes.

-Why should you care about load calculations?
+Turn to the pros Why should you care about load calculations?
 It’s simple: an under-sized system can reduce the comfort of your home, use more energy, and not last as long as a properly sized system.
 An over-sized system will cost more than you need to spend and may contribute to moisture-related problems down the line.

 Any contractor who tells you a load calculation isn’t important is not a professional.
 The professional understands that your year-round comfort is the ultimate goal.
 In the summer, your air conditioning system not only cools your home’s air (sensible cooling), it removes moisture (latent cooling).
 In the winter, your heating system must keep you comfortable without causing high utility bills.